 Vaginal dryness is one of those things many of us experience but few of us talk about openly.
 If you’ve been feeling discomfort, irritation, or just not quite like yourself down there, you’re far from alone.
 The good news is that understanding the root cause is the first step toward finding real, lasting relief.
 Most often, the culprit behind vaginal dryness is a change in your hormone levels, specifically a drop in estrogen.
 Estrogen is the key hormone responsible for keeping the vaginal lining thick, elastic, and naturally lubricated.
 When its levels dip, the tissues can become thinner, less flexible, and drier, leading to a range of uncomfortable symptoms.

-Common Triggers and Conditions
+Everyday Triggers and Health Conditions

 One of the biggest myths about vaginal dryness is that it only happens to women after menopause.
 While the natural decline in estrogen during this life stage is a primary cause, it can affect women at any age.
 Hormonal shifts are the main driver, and they can happen for many reasons.
 Besides menopause, estrogen levels can drop after childbirth and during breastfeeding, as a side effect of certain medications, or due to treatments for breast cancer.
 Surgical procedures, like the removal of ovaries, can also trigger it.
 Understanding that these changes are often tied to your body’s natural cycles or necessary medical treatments can help you pinpoint the cause and find the right vaginal dryness treatment.